systopia/de.systopia.moregreetings/docs/index.md

 # CiviCRM Extension for additional greetings: More Greetings

-## Features
+## Scope and Features

+This extension provides advanced features for using personalised greetings compared to the integrated features in CiviCRM.
+Additional greetings with a more complex logic can be generated for each contact and used in emails and documents (mail merge function).

 - Provides up to 9 additional contact greeting fields
-- Allows configuring rules for the creation of greetings using SMARTY-based logic on the data already in CiviCRM
+- Allows to configure more complex rules for the generation of greetings
-- Gives the option to update added greeting fields for all contacts in the database
+- Gives the option to update greetings on demand for all contacts